 The first Tuesday of the Festival will be on March 10th, 2021 in Gloucestershire, United Kingdom.
 With over 200,000 pints of Guinness consumed by spectators over the four days, it is safe to say that emotions run high throughout the event.
 The clash between top English, Irish, and French horses only adds to the excitement for many.
 The Irish contingent is well backed each year.

 Any horse racing fan will be able to recall their favourite Cheltenham Festival moment.
 Shocks, photo finishes and falls add to the drama of the event over the years.
 Looking back, and still one of the most famous Cheltenham Cup memories is the epic Gold Cup contests in the 1960s between the incomparable Arkle and brave Mill House.
 Meanwhile, many will look back with fondness to the popular grey Desert Orchid’s Gold Cup triumph in 1989 or, more recently, Best Mate’s third Gold Cup in 2004.
 It remains to be seen who will write themselves into the history books in March next year.

 While Cheltenham dominates March horse racing, across the pond the big focus is on May’s Kentucky Derby.
 The Run for the Roses, as it’s known, is the biggest US horse race on the calendar.
 Exclusively raced with three-year-old Thoroughbreds, the Kentucky Derby is widely known as “the most exciting two minutes in sports”.
-Make sure to place your bets early, as Kentucky Derby is set to kick off on May 2nd, 2020.
+Make sure to place your bets early, as Kentucky Derby has been postponed due to coronavirus to the 5th September, 2020.